 Further inland we come to the pagan capital, Bagan.
 If you think you’ve seen a lot of pagodas so far, you’ve really not.
 In it’s heyday, Bagan sported over 10,000 pagodas built over 250 years by the city’s rich and powerful.
 Nowadays, due to general wear and tear, along with the fact that Mother Earth unfairly decided to bombard the area with numerous earthquakes, only about a quarter of these remain.
 I say only a quarter, but there are still enough to keep you sufficiently busy.
 Being in an earthquake zone, Bagan is fairly consistently losing its’ temples; as recently as August last year, a massive earthquake struck the area wiping out almost 400 of them.
 Nevertheless, the skyline is unparalleled.
 Sunset and sunrise are particularly beautiful times of day to gaze out into the distance and see countless temples and monuments as far as the eye can see.
 The site is so impressive it even made it into my coveted facebook cover photo section.
 During the day, you can rent a bike and cycle round trying to find the most impressive pagodas.
 Somewhere in the middle of all this is a slightly taller pagoda, which you can pay to go up for a better view.
 For the more financially endowed traveller, hot air balloon rides can be purchased which offer a once in a lifetime panorama.
 No matter how touristy this place becomes, it’s not to be missed.

 Inle lake, the second largest yet most popular lake in Myanmar, should also be on your list of places to visit.
 Stilt houses, temples, and markets are scattered throughout this scene with marshes and floating gardens framing the lake and completing the perfect picture.
 A rickety old diesel powered boat will privately escort you past fishermen on their rowing boats.
 Look carefully at their rowing technique, which has them standing on one leg and with either skill or magic, wrapping the other round an oar and happily rowing away.
 Apparently, this style evolved in order for the fisherman to see above the tall reeds in the lake.
 For some reason, only men practice this technique, whereas women, perhaps more sensibly, opt to row with their hands while in a comfortable cross-legged position.
-Passing these fisherman frequently offers an opportune moment to practice your photography skills and capture the picturesque scene as the boats are often surrounded by gulls diving for a free lunch.
+Passing these fisherman frequently offers an opportune moment to practice your photography skills with the help of a video production company near me and capture the picturesque scene as the boats are often surrounded by gulls diving for a free lunch.

 Your boat tour will take you through villages of huts elevated on wood and woven bamboo sticks where people actually live, largely self-sufficiently.
 There are communities of people who actually make a living from either farming or, increasingly, tourism.
 The local staple diet consists of fish caught from the lake and fruit and vegetables grown on floating gardens.
 Not a bad lifestyle at all.
 On your way through, you’ll be accosted by merchants rowing up to you in order to sell you bracelets and other souvenirs.
 Depending on your marinero you may make several stops throughout the village.
 This can feel akin to being in a Bangkok tuk-tuk stopping at the drivers’ friend’s tea shop or tailor-made suit shop.
 You may even find yourself conversing with a tailor in the middle of a lake in Burma, considering which material would best suit your complexion.
 One of the more fun/less annoying stops will probably be watching the locals make the cheap cigars that everyone seems to smoke.
 You can have a go at rolling a few yourself before leaving it to the professionals, but be prepared to purchase one or two for the privilege of this life lesson.